davepinch/pinchy.cc/content/topics/people/k/kristi-noem/timeline/2025-01-25-swearing-in/@tenure-1.md

-snippet in: Kristi Noem (Wikipedia) snippet of: Governor of South Dakota swearing in by: Clarence Thomas swearing in of: Kristi Noem
+snippet in: Kristi Noem (Wikipedia) snippet of: Governor of South Dakota swearing in by: Clarence Thomas swearing in of: 8th United States Secretary of Homeland Security timeline of: Kristi Noem
 type: snippet
 url: /en.wikipedia.org/wiki/Kristi_Noem/@tenure-1/
 when: 2025-01-25